Old China Trade: Finding media of exchange

 The Americans had less difficulty finding a variety of different products to barter for tea.
-The Empress of China and the following early vessels were able to use ginseng and some species to secure tea.
-Yet, the market for ginseng was rather small, so the Americans began trading furs with Indian tribes in the American Northwest, which was in turn traded for species in Guangzhou, which was then used to purchase tea.
+The Empress of China and the following early vessels were able to use ginseng and some specie to secure tea.
+Yet, the market for ginseng was rather small, so the Americans began trading furs with Indian tribes in the American Northwest, which was in turn traded for specie in Guangzhou, which was then used to purchase tea.
 From 1790 to 1812 supplies of furs and then sealskins were depleted and new products had to be found as demand also waned.
-In the Pacific Islands, merchants evaded cannibals and traded with natives to get sandalwood and sea slugs that could be traded for species.
-But those items soon ran their course, and by 1814 species had risen to nearly 70% of total American exports.
-In the 1820s, they attempted to compete with the British opium trade that monopolized the Indian crops by trading for Turkish opium.
+In the Pacific Islands, merchants evaded cannibals and traded with natives to get sandalwood and sea slugs that could be traded for specie.
+But those items soon ran their course, and by 1814 specie had risen to nearly 70% of total American exports.
+In the 1820s, they attempted to compete with the British opium trade that monopolized crops produced in India by trading for Ottoman opium.
 Massachusetts General Hospital, McLean Hospital and the Boston Athenæum, the Bunker Hill Monument, many factories, mines, the US's first railroad, university buildings, high schools, public libraries, and an orphanage were built with the proceeds of opium smuggling.
-The opium trade allowed the US to transfer China's wealth to fuel the industrial revolution.
+The opium trade was profitable for American traders and some of these profits were reinvested to support the industrial revolution.
+However, the opium trade had a damaging effect on Chinese society.

-The innovation of the British credit system and issuance of banking bills allowed the American traders to clear their debts with co-hong merchants and gradually substitute their cargoes away from carrying specie and more towards domestically manufactured items.
+The innovation of the British credit system and issuance of banking bills allowed the American traders to clear their debts with Cohong merchants and gradually substitute their cargoes away from carrying specie and more towards domestically manufactured items.
 The Americans could then later pay off the principal and interest on their loans to the British banks.
 From 1830 to 1850, faster and larger tea clippers were introduced, thereby replacing the earlier, smaller privateering vessels from the American Revolution.
 As a result, Americans could achieve greater scale with the combination of tea clippers and British credit.
 Tea could be transported to American markets in less time and with greater freshness, translating into higher profits.
 By 1834, tea accounted for over 80% of the American trade from China.